Jedyle/FluentForeverVocabBuilder/README.md

 - Python 3
 - ffmpeg installed and added to system PATH (for previewing pronunciation audio)
-- [Model deck](http://www.fluent-forever.com/wp-content/uploads/2014/05/Model-Deck-May-2014.apkg) from FF imported into Anki
+- ~~ [Model deck](http://www.fluent-forever.com/wp-content/uploads/2014/05/Model-Deck-May-2014.apkg) from FF imported into Anki~~
-  - This program only creates the "2.
-Picture Words" note type at the moment
-    - Will generate the spelling (optional), production, and comprehension cards automatically
+- This version of the script creates flashcards of type "Basic (optional reversed)".
 - [AnkiConnect add-on](https://foosoft.net/projects/anki-connect/) (code 2055492159)
 - Anki needs to be open before starting the app